-You don’t have to contribute a lot–even just putting aside a small amount of each paycheck into a 401(k) or IRA each month can help you build wealth over time.
+You don’t have to contribute a lot.
+Even just putting aside a small amount of each paycheck into a 401(k) or IRA each month can help you build wealth over time.
 This move can get you on track to meet your financial goals.

 4. A Big Portion of Your Income Goes to Housing

-Keeping your rent or mortgage below 30 percent of your monthly pre-tax income is sometimes recommended because it can leave you with enough income left over to save, invest, and build wealth in general.
+Keeping your rent or mortgage below 30% of your monthly pre-tax income is sometimes recommended because it can leave you with enough income left over to save, invest, and build wealth in general.

 Staying below 30 percent can be difficult, however, if you live in a region of the country where the cost of housing is high.